FailAcademy/learning/README.md

 ## Rationale

+More attention = better quality.

-Sharing changes between repos is cumbersome, error prone and highly restrictive.
-The monorepo and the code review tools that come with gihub replace restriction.
+Sharing changes between repos is cumbersome and error prone.
+Strict sharing is unrealistic and highly restrictive.
+Using the monorepo and github's code review tools will help us share code and ideas with the whole team, and manage divergence in a sane way (multiple code-reviews) without being restrictive.

 ## How To Use